Evaluating new ideas is one of the most challenging parts of the job for any manager or executive.

 Idea evaluation is a tool for decision-making, not a substitute for actually testing or piloting the ideas!

-For more tips on how to create an effective idea management process, we’d recommend you to read our guide on idea management processes, as well as our post on how to manage ideas.
+For more tips on how to create an effective idea management process, we’d recommend you read our guide on idea management processes.

 You can read the rest of the articles in our series covering idea management by clicking on the button below.
 Don’t forget to subscribe to our blog to receive updates of our upcoming content!